cmaxw/devchat-eleventy/src/my-angular-story/mas-097-stephen-cooper.md

   - Joe Eames
 question1: What is a  favorite feature in Angular?
 ---
+My Angular Story hosts Stephen Cooper,Developer at G-Research from London.
+Joe Eames guest hosts this week's show to talk about  Stephen's latest contribution to Angular.

 **Host:** Joe Eames

 **Joined By Special Guest:** Stephen Cooper